Invoiced/api/source/includes/_pricing.md

 ## Catalog Item Object

 A catalog item represents a product or service that you sell.
-Catalog items can be used to generate [line items](#line-item-object) and can also be used as [subscription addons](#subscription-addon-object).
+Catalog items can be used to generate [line items](#line-item-object) and can also be used by [plans](#plan-object).

 ### Attributes